-This works builds on the significant body of work by cultural institutions and HCI researchers studying how people engage with art and cultural artifacts \cite{ryokai_artistic_2015, villaespesa_museum_2019}, and how we might design systems to support deeper appreciation and engagement with art\cite{gorichanaz_engaging_2020, ciolfi_articulating_2016}.
+Artographer builds upon work by cultural institutions and HCI researchers studying how people engage with art and cultural artifacts \cite{ryokai_artistic_2015, villaespesa_museum_2019}, and how we might design systems to support deeper appreciation and engagement with art\cite{gorichanaz_engaging_2020, ciolfi_articulating_2016, von_davier_designing_2023}.
 This includes systems designed for the unique needs of specific cultural domains\cite{zhao_enhancing_2018, avgousti_enhancing_2024}.

-Prior work includes designing and studying the effects of novel applications, devices, and interactive or embodied experiences for museum visitors \cite{kortbek_communicating_2008, wakkary_situated_2007, weilenmann_instagram_2013, spence_seeing_2019, kobeisse_moving_2023, cameron_museum_2023, petrelli_phone_2018}.
-Throughout this work, researchers and cultural institutions are notably shifting away simply delivering educational content or suggesting ``factually-correct'' interpretations of artworks, instead asking questions like, ``How can we facilitate \textit{personal} engagement with artworks?'' and, ``How can we \textit{provoke} and \textit{empower} viewers as relational beings, to bring their own narratives into the interpretation of artworks?''
+Prior museum HCI work includes designing and studying the effects of novel applications, devices, and interactive or embodied experiences for museum visitors \cite{kortbek_communicating_2008, wakkary_situated_2007, weilenmann_instagram_2013, spence_seeing_2019, kobeisse_moving_2023, cameron_museum_2023, petrelli_phone_2018}.
+Throughout this work, researchers and cultural institutions are notably shifting away from simply delivering educational content or suggesting ``factually-correct'' interpretations of artworks, instead asking questions like, ``How can we facilitate \textit{personal} engagement with artworks?'' and, ``How can we \textit{provoke} and \textit{empower} viewers to bring their own narratives into the interpretation of artworks?''

-Digital interfaces can leverage the unique affordances of digital space for unique artwork engagement experiences, while supporting the democratization and accessibility of global artwork collections \cite{an_art_2024}.
-Both Meinecke et al.~\cite{meinecke_towards_2022} and Meyer et al. \cite{meyer_algorithmic_2024} experiment with object-detection and similarity-clustering as materials for designing interactive artwork collections.
-While grouping artworks by similar object detection inherently limits the kinds of relationships that these systems can surface, participants in both experiences valued how a novel lens for engaging with the artworks can facilitate serendipitous discovery and thoughtful reflection.
+Digital interfaces can leverage the unique affordances of digital space for unique artwork engagement experiences, while supporting the democratization and accessibility of artwork collections through online distribution\cite{an_art_2024}.
+Meinecke et al.~\cite{meinecke_towards_2022} and Meyer et al. \cite{meyer_algorithmic_2024} experiment with object-detection and similarity-clustering as materials for designing virtual museum collection interactions.
+Although such systems are inherently limited in the kinds of relationships they can suggest, viewers valued how a novel, interactive lens for engaging with artworks (e.g., the ability to group and explore a collection by shared subject matter) could facilitate serendipitous discovery and reflection.

-Our implementation learns from the strengths and limitations of these approaches, employing a number of strategies in designing our dataset, computational curation system, 2D spatial map presentation of artworks, to support interpretability and sensemaking while embedding a depth of multimodal relationships richer than those achievable by grouping by similar-object detection, metadata, or visual similarity alone.